mdsherinoff/mdsherinoff/README.md

 **IN THEATERS MAY 2027**

-🎬 Open to SWE / backend offers — Summer 2027
+🎬 Open to offers — Summer 2027

 ✩ ✩ ✩ ✩ ✩